nocomplexity/ArchitecturePlaybook/ti-architecture.md

 Hosting, capacity, connectivity, monitoring and operations.
 Having a flexible TI architecture serves all business processes.

+Creating a simple overview of your systems is key for understanding.
+Of course you can use the great [Archi](http://www.archimatetool.com/) to create Archimate TI views.
+But Archimate is not designed for the needs to get a good understandable overview of your TI components.
+Simple is better, so think of using the following tools for visualisation of your TI Architecture:

+- [diagrams.net](https://www.diagrams.net/) General easy to use drawing software.
+Diagrams.net is open source, online, desktop and container deployable diagramming software.
+It has many default shapes and templates to create a quick system overview or network topology view quick.
+- [Diagrams](https://diagrams.mingrammer.com/).
+Diagrams lets you draw the cloud system architecture in Python code.
+Also easy to integrate with Jupyternotebooks.
+Diagrams was created to program your Cloud system documentation.
+So it support shaped for many Cloud Providers.

 When creating a Technology Infrastructure Architecture you SHOULD calculate network usage.
 This to prevent performance issues and availability issues.
 Think of calculating:

 -   Network usage per user.